When you are diagnosed with an incurable illness, this can affect every aspect of your life.

 Our pastoral and spiritual care (often known as chaplaincy) is available for people who are religious and can equally be a source of support for people of any belief, where their deepest hopes and fears can be listened to and explored.

 If you have a personal faith, or belong to a particular church or faith group, we offer the opportunity for prayer and sacraments.
 This is available in the hospice, at a Pilgrims Therapy Centre or, if you cannot come to us, in your own home.

-Your own clergy or faith leaders are welcome to visit and to minister in the hospice at the your request.
+If you are staying on our inpatient unit your own clergy or faith leaders are welcome to visit in the hospice at your request.
 We can contact them on your behalf if this helps.

 If you do not have a particular faith, but feel you would like someone to talk to about spiritual matters, our Spiritual Care team will listen and support in an open and accepting way.
 Our aim is not to provide ready-made answers, but to accompany and support you and your family on your own journey in a way that is meaningful to you.

-Quiet spaces and chapels to use at any time
+Quiet spaces and sanctuaries to use at any time

-Each hospice has its own quiet space or chapel that is open for use at any time by all patients and visitors.
-Each of these provides a beautiful space for prayer, thought or just somewhere to sit quietly as well as for services which take place there.
+Each hospice has its own quiet space or sanctuary that is open for use at any time by all patients and visitors.
+Each of these provides a beautiful space for quiet contemplation, space to breathe or a place for prayer.
 It is possible to light candles there to represent prayers, wishes or memories.